-Applies to vehicles with gasoline engine only: Only if the level of the oil is at or below the minimum mark on the oil dipstick - and no oil that expressly conforms to Audi oil standard VW 502 00 specifications is available - may you top off with a high quality engine oil, preferably synthetic-based, that meets ACEA A3, ACEA A5, ACEA B5 or API SL specifications, but even then, only in viscosity grades SAE 5W-40, SAE 5W-30, or SAE 0W-40.
+Applies to vehicles with gasoline engine only: Only if the level of the oil is at or below the minimum mark - and no oil that expressly conforms to Audi oil standard VW 502 00 specifications is available - may you top off with a high quality engine oil, preferably synthetic-based, that meets ACEA A3 or API SM specifications, but even then, only in viscosity grades SAE 5W-40, SAE 5W-30, or SAE OW-40.
 However, during the entire time between oil change intervals, never top off with more than a total of 0.5 qt/liter engine oil that does not conform to Audi oil specification VW 502 00.

-Applies to vehicles with diesel engine only: Only if the level of the oil is at or below the minimum mark on the oil dipstick - and no oil that expressly conforms to Audi oil standard VW 507 00 specifications is available - may you top off with a high quality engine oil, that meets ACEA C3 or API CF specifications, but even then, only in viscosity grades SAE 5W-40, SAE 5W-30, or SAE 0W-40.
+Applies to vehicles with diesel engine only: Only if the level of the oil is at or below the minimum mark - and no oil that expressly conforms to Audi oil standard VW 507 00 specifications is available - may you top off with a high quality engine oil, that meets ACEA C3 or API CF specifications, but even then, only in viscosity grades SAE 5W-40, SAE 5W-30, or SAE 0W-40.
 However, during the entire time between oil change intervals, never top off with more than a total of 0.5 qt/liter engine oil that does not conform to Audi oil specification VW 507 00.